davidagler/howtowritephilosophy/lessons/argue.md

----
-title: "How to Present Your Argument"
-theme: jekyll-theme-minima
----

 # How to Present Your Argument

 This essay focuses on how to present philosophical arguments in the context of a paper.
 It is not designed to teach you argumentation or *how to argue*.
 The latter topics far exceed a single tutorial.